2007 MercedesCup – Singles

-The Men’s Singles tournament of the 2007 Stuttgart Open tennis championship (also known as the Mercedes Cup) took place in Stuttgart, Germany, from 16 to 22 July 2007.
+The MercedesCup – Singles event of the 2007 Stuttgart Open tennis championship (also known as the Mercedes Cup) took place in Stuttgart, Germany, from 16 to 22 July 2007.
 Thirty-two players from twelve countries competed in the five-round tournament.
-The final winner was Rafael Nadal of Spain, who defeated Stanislas Wawrinka of Switzerland.
+The final winner was first-seeded Rafael Nadal of Spain, who defeated Stanislas Wawrinka of Switzerland.
 The defending champion from 2006, David Ferrer, was eliminated in the second round.